 a.
-Utilize a A maximum of 25 percent of the recreational uses required parking spaces in a recreation pods of a residential PDD may be reduced in size and redesigned to accommodate golf carts.
+Utilize a A maximum of 25 percent of the recreational uses required parking spaces in a recreation pods of a residential PDD may be reduced in accommodate golf carts.

 Underlined indicates new text.
 If being relocated destination is noted in bolded brackets [Relocated to:].
 Stricken indicates text to be deleted.